 So you may wonder, where did head lice come from in the first place?
 There is a short answer and a long answer to this question.
-The short answer is that if you or your child has lice, you got them from another person through head-to-head contact or by wearing something like a hat or using a brush that had live lice on it from someone else.
-Those are the only ways to get lice.
+The short answer is that if you or your child have lice, you got them from another person through head-to-head contact.
+Although there is a very slight possibility that you could get lice from an inanimate object, such as a brush or a pillow case, almost all cases of head lice occur through direct head to head contact with someone who is infested.

-The longer answer goes back tens of thousands of years.
+The longer answer goes back over 100,000 years.
 Scientists believe head lice began to evolve on a different path than body lice about the time humans started to wear more clothing.
-Body lice evolved to attach to clothing fibers which are typically thicker and stronger than human hair.
+Body lice evolved to attach to clothing fibers which are typically thicker and stronger than a human hair.
 Head lice stuck with the scalp.
 Researchers have used this information to speculate that humans may have used clothing much earlier than previously believed.

 According to researchers, there are three primary “clades” (i.e., categories) of head lice, imaginatively named A, B, and C. Clade B head lice are thought to have originated in North America, and then to have migrated to farther reaches of the world, including Australia and Europe.